Holiday let on water, which featured in The Times, gets thumbs-up after refusal

 In 2019, retrospective plans for the boat at the south Pembrokeshire organic dairy farm were given a conditional go-ahead after an earlier application was turned down.

-Applicant Bruce Carlisle stated works for the holiday houseboat - on a former irrigation pond - had started in 2016 and finished in 2017, the boat part of a tourism business including a campsite and shepherd’s hut supplementing the farm’s income.
+Applicant Bruce Carlisle stated works for the holiday houseboat - on a former irrigation pond - had started in 2016 and finished in 2017, the boat being part of a tourism business, including a campsite and shepherd’s hut, supplementing the farm’s income.

 Following a site visit to view the boat, delegated approval was given in 2019, subject to conditions including being for holiday occupancy only.